26. June 2024

 3. Follow your passion?
 Please…

-If I go to any networking event these days, I can more or less guarantee that, in the course of the evening, I am going to meet several life coaches and photographers.
-Maybe even an influencer if I’m “lucky”.
+If I go to any networking event these days, I can more or less guarantee that, in the course of the evening, I am going to meet several “life coaches”.
 I can also predict with a degree of confidence that any conversation with these people is going to feature some statement along the lines of “follow your passion and career fulfilment and everlasting happiness will be yours”.

 I don’t mean to be impolite (or maybe actually I do), but once that phrase or any of its variants hits my eardrums, I’m silently checking out of the conversation and thinking of ways to move on to more interesting ones.